rocketeers/docs/Getting-started.md

     // The root directory where your applications will be deployed 'root_directory'   => '/home/www/',

-    // The default name of the application to deploy 'application_name' => 'facebook',
+    // The name of the application to deploy
+    // This will create a folder of the same name in the root directory
+    // configured above
+    'application_name' => 'facebook',

-    // The number of releases to keep at all times 'releases' => 4,
+    // The number of releases to keep at all times 'keep_releases'    => 4,

-    // A list of folders/file to be shared between releases 'shared' => array(
+    // A list of folders/file to be shared between releases
-      'public/img/users',
+    // Use this to list folders that need to keep their state, like
+    // user uploaded data, file-based databases, etc.
+    'shared'           => array(
       'app/database/production.sqlite',
+      'public/users/avatars',
     ),
   ),

   // Tasks
+  //
+  // Here you can define in the `before` and `after` array, Tasks to execute
+  // before or after the core Rocketeer Tasks.
+You can either put a simple command,
+  // a closure which receives a $task object, or the name of a class extending
+  // the Rocketeer\Tasks\Abstracts\Task class
+  //
+  // In the `custom` array you can list custom Tasks classes to be added
+  // to Rocketeer.
+Those will then be available in Artisan
+  // as `php artisan deploy:yourtask`
   //////////////////////////////////////////////////////////////////////

-  // Here you can define custom tasks to execute after certain actions 'tasks' => array(
+  'tasks' => array(

-    // Tasks to execute before commands
+    // Tasks to execute before the core Rocketeer Tasks 'before' => array(
-    'before' => array(),
+      'setup'   => array(),

-    // Tasks to execute after commands
-    'after' => array(
-      'deploy'  => array(
+      'deploy'  => array(),
-        'bower install',
-        'php artisan basset:build'
+      'cleanup' => array(),
     ),

+    // Tasks to execute after the core Rocketeer Tasks 'after' => array(
+      'setup'   => array(
+        'composer install',
+        'php artisan basset:build',
+      ),
+      'deploy'  => array(),
+      'cleanup' => array(),
     ),

     // Custom Tasks to register with Rocketeer